cw: violence, blades, persecution, body control, body horror

 Keep the nothing safe most of all.

 The black, though, is starting to splotch.
 She can’t tell if it’s rust, or a different finish.
 She wants to stop to look, but the Ghouls aren’t stopping.
 They have an end, she thinks.
-Somewhere in the black gradings they are looking for mañana.
+Somewhere in the black grading they are looking for mañana.

 What do the Ghouls see?
 What do they not want to see, when they’re together?

-They wouldn't, she thinks, want to see the eyes of others, and beings that can shapeshift.
+They wouldn't, she thinks, want to see the eyes of others, and beings that can shape-shift.

 Heat rises in her.
 It starts in her belly and flows up in back-ebb against the Choker.
-Reverbs through it, a dissolution, energy that becomes unreal in order to find the core of her.
+Reverberates through it, a dissolution, energy that becomes unreal in order to find the core of her.
 The core of her, the dissolve, the space that’s everywhere.

 The stale air that breaks against her.
 Trying to shape something that, looking out from behind Ghouls to a creeping darkness, just wants to float.